Understanding and Predicting the Memorability of Outdoor Natural Scenes: Predicting outdoor natural scene memorability

 In recent years, DNN is utilized to predict generic image memorability \cite{khosla2015understanding,baveye2016deep,dubey2015makes}.
-For outdoor natural scene images, to dig out how deep feature influences their memorability, we fine-tuned MemNet\footnote{MemNet is proposed to predict the memorability scores of generic images.} \cite{khosla2015understanding} on our training set of LNSIM database, using the Euclidean distance between the predicted and ground truth memorability scores as the loss function.
-We extract the output of the last hidden layer as the deep feature (dimension: 4096).
-Note that the deep feature consists of hierarchical learned features from low- to high-level.
-The histogram intersection kernel is employed in an SVR predictor for the deep feature.
+For outdoor natural scene images, to dig out how deep features influence their memorability, we fine-tuned MemNet\footnote{MemNet is proposed to predict the memorability scores of generic images.} \cite{khosla2015understanding} on the training set of our LNSIM database, using the Euclidean distance between the predicted and ground truth memorability scores as the loss function.
+We extract the output of the last hidden layer as the deep features (dimension: 4096).
+Due to the strong ability of DNN to extract spatial features, the learned deep features may consist of hierarchical features from low- to high-level.

-To evaluate the correlation between the deep feature and outdoor natural scene memorability, similar to above handcrafted features, an SVR predictor with histogram intersection kernel is trained for the deep feature.
-The SRCC of deep feature is 0.44 (p-value $=3.8547\times10^{-22}$), exceeding all handcrafted features.
-It is acceptable that DNN indeed works well on predicting the memorability of outdoor natural scene, as deep feature shows a rather high prediction accuracy.
+To evaluate the correlation between the deep features and outdoor natural scene memorability, similar to above handcrafted features, an SVR predictor with histogram intersection kernel is trained for the deep features.
+The SRCC of deep features is 0.44 (p-value $=3.8547\times10^{-22}$), exceeding all handcrafted features.
+It is observed that DNN indeed works well on predicting the memorability of outdoor natural scenes, as the deep features show a rather high prediction accuracy.
 Nonetheless, there is no doubt that the fine-tuned MemNet also has its limitation, since it still has gap to human consistency ($\rho=0.78$).